Mind the step: On the frequency-domain analysis of gravitational-wave memory waveforms: Phenomenology of Fourier domain GW memory signals

 The oscillatory contribution is negligible during the inspiral, and it becomes prominent as it approaches the merger.
 For the non-spinning case (Fig.~\ref{fig:NR_map_non_spinning}), the power coming from this contribution in the spectrum increases with the mass ratio.
 This behavior is also seen for spinning systems (Fig.~\ref{fig:NR_map_spinning}).
 In addition, we find that $\tilde{h}_{20}^{(\mathrm{osc})}$ has a greater impact for high-negative spins, whereas it is reduced for positive spins and even more for equal positive spins, which is consistent with \cite{Rossello-Sastre:2024zlr, Pollney_2011}.

-Including the (2,0) mode spherical harmonic in Eq.~\eqref{eq:td_mode_decomposition} always adds a $\mathcal{O}(f^{-1})$ decay at low frequencies.
+Including the (2,0) mode spherical harmonic in Eq.~\eqref{eq:td_mode_decomposition} adds a $\mathcal{O}(f^{-1})$ contribution at low frequencies.
 For larger frequencies, it can significantly modify the merger-ringdown part of the full waveform, especially for high negative spins, where the oscillatory part is louder than most of the higher harmonics (see left panels of Fig.~\ref{fig:NR_map_spinning}).